confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 ```

 Returns an array of all the distinct values, including NULL if present, from the input array.
-The output array elements will be in order of their first occurrence in the input.
+The output array elements are in order of their first occurrence in the input.

 Returns NULL if the input array is NULL.